adolfosp/Front-History-Course/README.md

 * [ ] Light-Dark Theme
 * [ ] Automaticaly reproduction
 * [ ] Add the date that finished watching the video
+* [ ] Add option to load image as banner automatically

 ## Patterns and Technologies